unrealwork/atsd-use-cases/USMortality/README.md

    ![Figure 15](Images/Figure15.png)

 9. Navigate back the `Jobs` tab.
 Since we set `socrata-cdc` to **Enabled**, it shows up by default.
 Hit **Run**.
-After a few seconds, refresh your browser, and you should see an output as shown in the second image below.
+After a few seconds, refresh your browser.
+If the data was successfully retrieved by Collector, you should see an output as shown in the second image below.

    ![Figure 16](Images/Figure16.png)